VolvoGroup/dymoval/docs/source/getting_started_index/doe.rst

-At the current release, *dymoval* only stores the coverage region of the dataset and compute some statistics on it.
+In the current release, *Dymoval* only stores the coverage region of the dataset and compute some statistics on it.
 In this way, the user have an understanding under which conditions the developed model is trustworthy, provided that the validation results provides good figures.